Astatine-213-Tian/commerce-agent/README.md

 - `imageUrl` (string, required) - URL of the uploaded image
 - `minPrice` (number, optional) - Minimum price filter in dollars (inclusive)
 - `maxPrice` (number, optional) - Maximum price filter in dollars (inclusive)
+- `categoryId` (string, optional) - Category ID to filter results to a specific category

 **Returns:**
 Array of up to 10 similar products, with the same structure as text search.